ICS427TheWorkoutApp/TheWorkoutApp/README.md

       -
 Link: [(https://github.com/ICS427TheWorkoutApp/TheWorkoutApp)](https://github.com/ICS427TheWorkoutApp/TheWorkoutApp)

-Pending: What is left to do now in order to complete the application as per the project design goals.
-Roles and responsibilities: List the team members still on the project.
-Under each name outline as applies:
 New completions (if any...otherwise you can just note any progress made after previous assignment was submitted)

   - Zhuocheng Gan